 When you are confronted with someone telling you to get off your bike..a millions things must go through your mind.
 What do I do?
 Is this even real?
 Will anyone help me?!..

-You need to drill into your mind: Side stand down, steering lock on, keys out the bike and into your pocket.
+You need to drill into your mind: Side stand down, steering lock on.
+Keys out the bike and into your pocket.

-Side stand down because you don’t want to get pushed over with your bike on top of you, you’re unstable and at a disadvantage when you are trying to keep your bike up.
+Side stand down because you don’t want to get pushed over with your bike on top of you.
+You’re unstable and at a disadvantage when you are trying to keep your bike up.

 The steering lock adds to the things the thieves need to overcome, buying your bike sometime.

 Putting the keys in your pocket isn’t a direct act of aggression, it just shows resistance.
-You could even start walking backwards to show you don’t want to fight, you just don’t want to make it easy.
+You could even start walking backwards to show you don’t want to fight.
+You just don’t want to make it easy.

 How can I protect myself?

 So is there any way to protect yourself, if the thieves just want to fight?
-Well you aren’t able to carry a weapon, legally, this includes pepper spray.
+Well, you aren’t able to carry a weapon, legally, this includes pepper spray.
 However, there is something you can buy which might help distract and deter an attacker.

-The Safehaus Mini Self Defence Spray Criminal Identifier; it’s a small defence spray you might find ideal to carry in your pocket, it sprays bright red gel up 4 metres.
+The Safehaus Mini Self Defence Spray Criminal Identifier; it’s a small defence spray you might find ideal to carry in your pocket.
+It sprays bright red gel up 4 metres.
 The dimensions are 85 x 34mm, it doesn’t contain any harmful chemicals and is indeed completely legal in the UK.
 The gel even stays on the attacker for up to 7 days!

-Something else to remember is always keep your valuables on your person.
-If the thieves do manage to get away with your bike, don’t give them the extra satisfaction of opening the back box to your wallet.
+Something else to remember is, always keep your valuables on your person.
+If the thieves do manage to get away with your bike.
+Don’t give them the extra satisfaction of opening the back box to your wallet.

-We hope this article was useful and if you have anything to add, please do so in the comments!
+As the UK’s leading bike trader, we hope this article was useful and if you have anything to add, please do so in the comments!